soma-gyore/soma-gyore-blog/content/posts/breached-password.md

 So, our task is to decide whether the breached password database contains the SHA1 hash of the given password as fast as possible with as low resource usage as possible.

-*Note...

-Low resource usage/CPU utilization is very important, especially if you deploy your application to the cloud.

 The size of the HIBP breached password database is more than 36GB as of the writing this article (v8).

 # The solution

 ## Linear search - too slow, too much resource usage

-Linear search is the easiest solution to implement.
-You have to go through the file, line by line, and compare each line with the given hash.
-If there is a match, bingo: the password has been compromised.
-If we make it till the end of the whole file without any match then *sigh*: the password wasn't breached.
+Linear search is the easiest solution to implement: you go through the file, line by line, and compare each line with the given hash.
+If there is a match: the password has been compromised.
+If we make it till the end of the whole file without any match then the password wasn't breached.

 The biggest problem with this approach is that it uses lots of CPU and it runs for minutes.
 Especially if we assume that most of the users' passwords are not compromised (so the search will query through the whole file most of the time).

 ## Binary search

 As I promised earlier, I'm going to explain the *why* about choosing the version of the breached password DB that's ordered by hash.

-Here comes the *why*.

 As Wikipedia says: